AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-best-practices.md

 Stage Business Problem Best Practice Recommendation: This section will outline specific business challenges and provide targeted best practices and recommendations to address them effectively. -->

 Organizations face an explosion of channels and devices for engaging with users.
 The customer journey spans physical stores, web, mobile, social media, emails, and commerce.
-To meet this demand, Dynamic Media on Adobe Experience Manager as a Cloud (AEM) offers a comprehensive solution.
+To meet this demand, Dynamic Media on Adobe Experience Manager (AEM) offers a comprehensive solution.
 It optimizes asset delivery, handles personalization, and ensures consistent, performant, and brand-aligned experiences across channels and devices.

 Some of the key tenets of Dynamic Media include the following:

-* **Single File Approach:** With Dynamic Media, you store one primary source file, and all size variations and visual effects are dynamically created and optimized at the time of delivery.
+* **Single file approach:** With Dynamic Media, you store one primary source file, and all size variations and visual effects are dynamically created and optimized at the time of delivery.
 This approach saves storage costs and eliminates workflow complexity.
-* **Truly Global:** Smart Imaging, applied during content delivery, significantly reduces image size and page weight without compromising visual quality.
+* **Truly global:** Smart Imaging, applied during content delivery, significantly reduces image size and page weight without compromising visual quality.
 It's optimized for network bandwidth and device pixel ratios.
-* **AI Powered:** Smart Crop, an AI-driven feature, automates image and video point-of-interest cropping.
+* **AI powered:** Smart Crop, an AI-driven feature, automates image and video point-of-interest cropping.
 It eliminates manual effort and scales efficiently for enterprise use.
-* **Easy Video:** Upload primary source videos into Dynamic Media and stream them adaptively across multiple languages with descriptive audio.
+* **Easy video:** Upload primary source videos into Dynamic Media and stream them adaptively across multiple languages with descriptive audio.
-* **Experience Viewer Library:** Customize and brand experience viewers for images and videos.
+* **Experience viewer library:** Customize and brand experience viewers for images and videos.
 These viewers seamlessly integrate into your digital experiences.
-* **Emerging Format Support:** Dynamic Media enables the delivery of 3D and panoramic experiences.
+* **Emerging format support:** Dynamic Media enables the delivery of 3D and panoramic experiences.

 As you explore the [Dynamic Media Journey](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/dynamicmedia/dm-journey/dm-journey-part1), reviewing the consolidated list of best practices below can help you make the most of its capabilities.
 Adapt these Dynamic Media best practices to your specific context and project requirements so you can optimize your experiences across channels and devices.